-Health (Grades K-5)
+Health (Grades K-8)

 Our health education program focuses on the goal of "total health," including physical, emotional, spiritual, intellectual, athletic, social development, and overall well-being.
 In our program, wellness is our aim.
 Wellness is defined as actively making choices and decisions that promote good health.

-We provide a sequential program for grades KG - 5 that develops understanding and awareness in health behaviors, current health issues, and fitness lifestyle habits.
+We provide a sequential program for grades K - 8 that develops understanding and awareness in health behaviors, current health issues, and fitness lifestyle habits.
 Included in our resources are community associations, medical facilities, and state and national organizations, e.g., American Heart Association, American Lung Association, etc.

-Integrated Language Arts (Grades K4 - 5)
+English Language Arts (Grades K - 8)

 We believe in a student-centered integrated language program, which promotes the students' spiritual, cognitive, physical, social, and emotional development.
 Teachers, administrators, and the school community plan the curriculum, which builds on how students learn and construct meaning in authentic contexts.
 Reading, language, phonics, spelling, and writing interrelate within the curriculum, and language instruction occurs across all curriculum areas in addition to specific language arts classes.
 We promote a love for reading and writing.
 The instructional program consists of anthologies, writing journals, theme and spelling books, phonics, listening to tapes, word and comprehension skills, and other language arts-related materials, including computer desktop publishing programs.
-All grades develop an independent reading program, which includes the use of library books, periodicals, reference materials, etc.

-We provide a program to allow students to develop comprehension, decoding, writing, and spelling skills.
+All grades develop an independent reading program, which includes the use of library books, periodicals, reference materials, etc. We provide a program to allow students to develop comprehension, decoding, writing, and spelling skills.
 This includes such information processing strategies as inferring, generalizing, comparing, contrasting, sequencing; and such problem solving strategies as identifying problems, predicting, drawing conclusions, and summarizing.
 Students can engage in background experiences and knowledge, confront potential prejudices and misconceptions, and ask questions that encourage dialogue, inquiry, and self-reflection.
 Students explore learning options and establish personal goals for learning.
 They also learn how to respect, support, and affirm each other, and assume increasing responsibility for their decisions and actions.

-Reader's Workshop (Grades K-5)
+Readers and Writers Workshop (Grades K-8)

-We also offer a program called Reader's Workshop.
-Reader's Workshop is an instructional model that allows the teacher to select appropriate text for strengths and needs.
+We also offer a set of programs called Readers and Writers Workshop.
+These are instructional models that allow the teacher to select appropriate text and writing examples for strengths and needs.
 Reader's Workshop provides instruction that targets specific reading strategies.
 This instructional model does not replace a current reading curriculum; rather it is one component of a balanced literacy program.
+Writers Workshop follows the CCSS for writing, stressing the goals of communication in stories, essays, and everyday writing experiences.
+Grammar and sentence structure are integral parts to this workshop and are taught along the writing process.